oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 ##### 2 How do I create containers with new domain?
 In case of any error or want a new fresh instance then you need to follow given instruction  in sequence:

-*Delete existing container (WCPAdminContainer, WCPortalContainer and ESContainer)*
+*Delete existing container (WCPAdminContainer, WCPortletContainer, WCPortalContainer and ESContainer)*

 *Delete data from shared bind mounts*